alialkhatib/alialkhatib.github.io/_posts/2012-11-13-twitter-call-limits-and-sad-faces.md

   <p />

   <div>
-    So that&#8217;s only kind of annoying&nbsp;<em>until</em>&nbsp;you start coming closer to that magic number, 350.
+    So that's only kind of annoying <em>until</em> you start coming closer to that magic number, 350.
 Once a user hits that, they get blocked from making any further calls with the specific app which hit that limit.
-They can still tweet from a web browser or their mobile device, but they have to take a break from your app.&nbsp;
+They can still tweet from a web browser or their mobile device, but they have to take a break from your app.
   </div>

   <p />

   <div>
-    That&#8217;s kinda bad because some friends &#8211; the ones for whom this app would be <strong>perfect</strong>, follow hundreds of people, which would trip the call limiter.
+    That's kinda bad because some friends - the ones for whom this app would be <strong>perfect</strong>, follow hundreds of people, which would trip the call limiter.
   </div>

   <p />

   <div>
     I could keep going with the current implementation I have, but there would be no point.
-I have a well-pruned friend list, so it wouldn&#8217;t benefit me anymore.
-I&#8217;ve made a <a>discussion</a>&nbsp;on Twitter&#8217;s dev forum, and maybe someone will chime in with a suggestion for a different implementation.
+I have a well-pruned friend list, so it wouldn't benefit me anymore.
+I've made a <a>discussion</a> on Twitter's dev forum, and maybe someone will chime in with a suggestion for a different implementation.
 If that happens, I might as well not get entrenched in this approach.
   </div>

   <p />

   <div>
-    No, I&#8217;m not depressed.
+    No, I'm not depressed.
 But it sure feels like it.
   </div>

   <p />